meltingscales/minecraft-server-gcp/templates/ftb-monster-1.1.2-1.6.4/Dockerfile.md

 # test

-note: `docker volume` and `--mount` is necessary to save your changes to the MC server's world if you Docker Container shuts down.
+note: `docker volume` and `--mount` is necessary to save your changes to the MC server's world if your Docker Container shuts down.

     docker volume create ftb-monster-112164-volume